doctorfree/MusicPlayerPlus/markdown/mppinit.1.md

 : indicates use Essentia to analyze audio information

 **-l music_dir**
-: specifies the location of the music library (default: $HOME/Music/)
+: specifies the location of the music library

 **-o**
 : indicates overwrite any pre-existing configuration